miroR/uncenz/README.md

 control (complete control of own machines is the goal)

-first) starting the first phase of uncenz by running the script uncenz-1st which starts ffmpeg screencast capturing and network packet capturing
+first) starting the first phase of uncenz by running the script uncenz-1st (optionally with the first argument being an include script) which starts network packet capturing and ffmpeg screencast capturing

 second) physically connecting to the internet via the provider's router (the packet capturing being on, and the screencasting being on) by connecting the